sccn/sccn.github.io/workshops/EEGLAB_2017_Israel.md

 Twenty-sixth EEGLAB Workshop
 ============================

-<font color=blue>Ben-Gurion University/ Beer-Sheva, Israel - October
+<span style="color: blue">Ben-Gurion University/ Beer-Sheva, Israel - October
-15-18, 2017</font>
+15-18, 2017</span>
 The 26th EEGLAB Workshop will take place from Sunday, October 15th through Friday, October 18th at Ben-Gurion University/ Beer-Sheva.
 Participants will be expected to bring laptops with Matlab installed so